underthecurve/underthecurve.github.io/_posts/2016-10-24-magazine-pres-endorse.md

 *cross-posted to my data viz blog, [Plots with Christine](https://plotswithchristine.wordpress.com/2016/11/02/which-magazines-endorse-presidential-candidates/).*

+*updated Nov.
+3, 2016 to add The Economist's Clinton endorsement*

 The New Yorker [is endorsing](http://www.newyorker.com/magazine/2016/10/31/the-new-yorker-endorses-hillary-clinton) Hillary Clinton for President in its October issue.
 A Democratic endorsement from a historically liberal magazine is not too newsworthy, but it got me wondering: **Which magazines have endorsed presidential candidates (and how often)?**

 Unlike newspaper editorial boards, which I've [written about](https://underthecurve.github.io/jekyll/update/2016/06/07/newspaper-editorial-boards.html) in the past, magazine editors generally do oversee a lot of published content.
 Perhaps for this reason, it is not common practice for magazines to endorse candidates.